 Can kids sit in bulkhead?

 Yes, kids can sit in bulkhead seats.
-As a matter of fact, bulkhead rows are often designed to accommodate families with children.
+As a matter of fact, bulkhead row is often designed to accommodate families with children.

-Bulkhead seats normally come with additional oxygen masks (this might not be the case with all regular rows), which is a requirement if you are flying with a lap-infant (typically babies and toddlers under the age of 2).
+Bulkhead seats normally come with additional oxygen masks (this might not be the case with all regular rows), which is required if you are flying with a lap infant (typically babies and toddlers under the age of 2).

 Long flights are troublesome for holding an infant, and as bulkhead seat armrests are fixed, you cannot expand your space over two seats even if you book them.